kumarvshc/document-processor-app/DocumentProcessorApp/README.md

 - Add comprehensive unit tests for all components.
 - A CI/CD pipeline should be created.
 - Optionally, create an Azure App Service and host the API.

+---

+## Technology Selection

+### .NET Core (ASP.NET Core)
+Chosen for its high performance, cross-platform support, and LTS.
+It fits well with Clean Architecture and integrates seamlessly with Azure services.

+### Azure SQL Database
+Selected as a fully managed, reliable relational database with strong transactional support, and native compatibility with Entity Framework Core.

+### Azure Service Bus
+Used for reliable, asynchronous messaging to decouple components and support distributed document processing with guaranteed message delivery.

+### Azure Functions
+Adopted for serverless, event-driven background processing.
+Functions automatically scale, and efficiently process Service Bus messages.